phlipped/genbots/brain/README.md

 # genbots.brain

-The purpose of a brain is to produce Actions.
+The purpose of a brain is to produce Actions (not yet decided where the actions will be posted to) A brain is composed of one or more brain.Nodes

-A brain has access to inputs.
+The top level Node of a brain will also implement brain.Expression.

-A brain is cloneable and mutatable.
+Calling Eval() on the Expression will cause (possibly) Actions to be generated.